unalterable/chat-app/README.md

-# Base Node/Webpack/React/Express Application
+# Chat App

-This is a base template for a simple service using Node/Webpack/React/Express.
-Designed to be extremely simple.
+A simple chat application using websockets

 ## Installation